MKernt/Borders/README.md

 # Borders
-Datasets and -scripts for Borderconfigurations BSR/SCR
+Datasets and -scripts for Border configurations in the BSR/SCR.
+Versions used for the ISA 2017 conference paper.